The role of PHH

 Fax all information to 03 5973 2444

-PHH Intake team will contact the referral source within 24/24 of receiving a referral.
+PHH Intake team will contact the referral source within 24 to 48 hours of receiving a referral.
 This contact not only confirms we have received the referral but also assists with determining the priority for assessment.